How to avoid tourist scams in Marrakech?

 If you decide to have a henna tattoo, make it clear exactly what you want and where you want it on your hand.
 Henna ladies have a habit of very quickly extending their designs to your arm and asking for payment for the extra work.

 Even if you haven't actually asked for a tattoo, don't get too close to these ladies, especially in the Jamaa El Fna.
-They will try to use their henna syringes unnoticed, offer to fix that mistake by giving you a full henna tattoo, which surely won't come for free.
+They will try to use their henna syringes unnoticed and offer to fix that mistake by giving you a full henna tattoo, which surely won't come for free.
 The result and the quality may vary, but in general, the tattoo will be of a low quality.

 After they have finished, they will ask for sums of 100DH (€10) for the few minutes it took them to complete the task.
 They won't care if you like the end result or not.